jrpereirajr/iris-fhir-analytics/doc/power-bi-creating-patient-dashboard.md

 For some reason, some relations between star schema tables should not be recognized by Power BI.
 Without such relations, features like drill down could not work properly.

-So, after connecting to IRIS, check if all expected relations was recognized by Porwer BI.
+So, after connecting to IRIS, check if all expected relations were recognized by Power BI.

 <img src="https://raw.githubusercontent.com/jrpereirajr/iris-fhir-analytics/master/img/vlc_lXZfdwdb5k.png"></img>

-If something was missed, you can define relations manualy, like shown below.
+If something was missed, you can define relations manually, like shown below.

 <img src="https://raw.githubusercontent.com/jrpereirajr/iris-fhir-analytics/master/img/8bxuLiWpZK.gif"></img>